Barry's Coilguns

 Your goal in this simulator is to choose the inductance.
 Use this value to design your coil.
 (Hint: See the next page!)

 Do you like this?
-Tell me thanks by funding a trip to Starbucks for my favorite mocha.
+Say 'thanks' by funding a trip to Starbucks for my favorite mocha.
 Click the PayPal donate button above to send $5 and I'll be very grateful.
 I can convert coffee into software and wine into headaches.

 What do you use this LC time simulator for?
 Write me - I'd like to hear!

 Comments and feature requests are invited!
-Send them to Barry Hansen.
+Send them to Barry.